 Of course, you can always incorporate them in other apple recipes, especially desserts such as:

 But don’t forget about savory preparations!
-Apples make an excellent addition to salads, such as in this Clove and Green Apple Panzanella.
+Apples make an excellent addition to salads, such as in this Apple Harvest Salad.

-Apples also add a sweet note to main courses, especially proteins like Harvest Pork with Apples and Sauerkraut.
+Apples also add a sweet note to main courses, especially proteins like Harvest Pork with Apples and Sauerkraut and Slow Cooker Pork Chops with Sauerkraut and Apples.
 While we can’t promise it will save you a trip to the doctor, there are endless ways to enjoy an apple a day!